Gerald Donaghey

-Gerard Vincent Donaghy (20 February 1954 - 30 January 1972), sometimes transcribed as Gerald Donaghey, was a native of the Bogside, Derry who was killed by members of the 1st Battalion, Parachute Regiment on Bloody Sunday in Derry, Northern Ireland.
+Gerald Vincent Donaghey (20 February 1954 - 30 January 1972) was an Irishman from the Bogside, Derry, Northern Ireland.
+A member of Na Fianna Éireann, he was killed by members of the 1st Battalion, Parachute Regiment on Bloody Sunday in Derry.

 Early life

-Both of Donaghy's parents had died by 1966, when he was 12 years old, and he was raised by his elder siblings, Mary and Patrick.
-According to Donaghy's older sister, Mary Doherty, Donaghy was a bright scholar but "one of those children who was very bright but who just never used his brains."
+Both of Donaghey's parents had died by 1966, when he was 12 years old, and he was raised by his elder siblings, Mary and Patrick.
+According to Donaghey's older sister, Mary Doherty, her brother was a bright scholar but "one of those children who was very bright but who just never used his brains."

-In 1969, at the age of 15, he and his siblings moved to Meenan Square, where he lived until his death.
-In 1970, Donaghy obtained a job in the Waterside with Carlin's Brewery as a delivery hand on a beer lorry.
-He lost this employment shortly before his seventeenth birthday in 1971 when he was sentenced to six months' imprisonment by the Royal Ulster Constabulary for throwing stones at policemen.
-Donaghy was imprisoned in June 1971; he was released on 24 December and returned to live with his sister in Meenan Square.
+In 1969, at the age of 15, Donaghey and his siblings moved to Meenan Square, where he lived until his death.
+In 1970, Donaghey obtained a job in the Waterside with Carlin's Brewery as a delivery hand on a beer lorry.
+He lost this employment shortly before his seventeenth birthday in 1971 when he was sentenced to six months' imprisonment for throwing stones at the Royal Ulster Constabulary.
+Donaghey was released on 24 December and returned to live with his sister in Meenan Square.

-At the time of his death at age 17, Donaghy had been out of prison for just five weeks.
+At the time of his death at age 17, Donaghey had been out of prison for just five weeks.
 He was unemployed and seeking work.

 Bloody Sunday

 On 30 January 1972, 27 civil rights protesters were shot by members of the 1st Battalion of the British Parachute Regiment during a Northern Ireland Civil Rights Association march in the Bogside area of the city.
 Fourteen people, six of whom were minors, died in the incident.
-Donaghy was shot in the stomach while running to safety between Glenfada Park and Abbey Park.
-A further individual named Gerard McKinney (aged 35) was fatally shot as he attempted to assist Donaghy.
+Donaghey was shot in the stomach while running to safety between Glenfada Park and Abbey Park.
+Gerard McKinney (aged 35) was fatally shot as he attempted to assist Donaghey.

-Shortly after he had been shot, Gerard Donaghy was brought to a nearby house by bystanders where he was examined by a doctor.
+Shortly after he had been shot, Donaghey was brought to a nearby house by bystanders where he was examined by a doctor.
 His pockets were turned out in an effort to identify him.

-A later Royal Ulster Constabulary photograph of Donaghy's corpse showed nail bombs in his pockets.
+A later Royal Ulster Constabulary photograph of Donaghey's corpse showed nail bombs in his pockets.
 Neither those who searched his pockets in the house immediately after the shooting nor the British army medical officer (Soldier 138) who pronounced his death shortly afterwards say they saw any bombs.
-Donaghy had been a member of Fianna Éireann, a youth section of the Provisional IRA, sometimes referred to as the "Junior IRA".
-Paddy Ward, then a leader of the Fianna and an alleged police informant, and who gave evidence at the Saville Inquiry, claimed that he had given two nail bombs to Donaghy several hours before he was shot dead.
+Donaghey had been a member of Fianna Éireann, a youth section of the republican movement.
+Paddy Ward, then a leader of the Fianna and an alleged police informant, and who gave evidence at the Saville Inquiry, claimed that he had given two nail bombs to Donaghey several hours before he was shot dead.